ReactiveX/RxJava/README.md

 When the dataflow runs through asynchronous steps, each step may perform different things with different speed.
 To avoid overwhelming such steps, which usually would manifest itself as increased memory usage due to temporary buffering or the need for skipping/dropping data, so-called backpressure is applied, which is a form of flow control where the steps can express how many items are they ready to process.
 This allows constraining the memory usage of the dataflows in situations where there is generally no way for a step to know how many items the upstream will send to it.

 In RxJava, the dedicated `Flowable` class is designated to support backpressure and `Observable` is dedicated to the non-backpressured operations (short sequences, GUI interactions, etc.).
 The other types, `Single`, `Maybe` and `Completable` don't support backpressure nor should they; there is always room to store one item temporarily.

+Since 4.0.0, the `Streamable` type gives natural backpressure because producers and consumers have to wait for each other to hand over data.
+Since waiting is blocking, the type natively works with Virtual Threaded `ExecutorService`s and the new `Schedulers.virtual()` `Scheduler`.

 #### Assembly time